hms-dbmi/pic-sure-all-in-one/initial-configuration/utils/readme.md

        - **ps -aef|grep jenkins**
        - If jenkins process is running, Point your browser at your server's IP on port 8080.
 Or localhost port 8080
        - For example, to access jenkins on localhost **http://localhost:8080**
-	  9) In Jenkins you will see 5 tabs: All, Configuration, Deployment, "PIC-SURE Builds", "Supporting Jobs" Click the Deployment tab, then click the button to the right of the "**Check For Updates**" job.
+	  9) In jenkins you will see 5 tabs: All, Configuration, Deployment, "PIC-SURE Builds", "Supporting Jobs" click the Deployment tab, then click the button to the right of the "**Check For Updates**" job.
 It resembles a clock with a green triangle on it.run check for updates Jenkins job
 	10) Click the Deployment tab, then click the button to the right of the "**Start Picsure**" job.
 It resembles a clock with a green triangle on it.